How can I conduct a competitive analysis?

 5. Conduct a SWOT analysis.

 A SWOT analysis can help you turn the focus of your analysis back to your own company.
-It can help you to identify strengths and weaknesses within your business and any threats you may face from your competition.
+It allows you to identify strengths and weaknesses within your business and any threats you may face from your competition.
 Key things to ask yourself when conducting a SWOT analysis include:

 - What are you doing well?